 If a company’s supply chain is flagged for suspected use of forced labor outside the EU, the commission will initiate an investigation.
 For products manufactured within EU member states, it will be up to the respective national authorities to probe any forced labor claims.

 If enforced, the ban will complement an existing due diligence law that came into force earlier this year.
-Known as Corporate Sustainability Due Diligence Directive (CSDDD), the rules compel EU-based large companies to examine their supply chains to ensure they do not utilize forced labor or inflict environmental harm.
+Known as the Corporate Sustainability Due Diligence Directive, the rule compels EU-based large companies to examine their supply chains to ensure that they do not use forced labor or inflict environmental harm.

-Several rights advocates welcomed the news from Brussels, urging the EU to implement the ban and add Xinjiang to its force labor risk database.
+Several rights advocates welcomed the news from Brussels, urging the EU to implement the ban and add Xinjiang region to its forced labor risk database.

-“The Commission should begin by identifying Xinjiang, Turkmenistan, and North Korea as high-risk countries or regions experiencing state-imposed forced labor in a new forced labor risk database, mandated by the legislation,” said Hélène de Rengervé of Human Rights Watch.
+“The Commission should begin by identifying Xinjiang, Turkmenistan, and North Korea as high-risk countries or regions experiencing state-imposed forced labor in a new forced labor risk database, mandated by the legislation,” Hélène de Rengervé of Human Rights Watch said.
 “That will make it easier for investigators to target products tainted by forced labor and lay the ground for a systemic change.”

 Washington-based Uyghur Human Rights Project also hailed the EU’s move, calling it a “big step forward in combatting state-imposed forced labor in the Uyghur region.”

 The latest regulation comes just weeks after the European Parliament adopted a resolution condemning the Chinese regime’s repression of the Uyghurs.
-It also welcomes the EU’s forced labor regulation and “insists on its full implementation.”
+The European Parliament also welcomes the EU’s forced labor regulation and “insists on its full implementation.”